 Climate Commitments and Reporting

-Climate Leadership Initiative (formerly the American College and University Presidents’ Climate Commitment): In 2007, NYU became a charter signatory, commiting to achieve carbon neutrality by 2040.
+Climate Leadership Initiative (formerly the American College and University Presidents’ Climate Commitment): In 2007, NYU became a charter signatory, committing to achieve carbon neutrality by 2040.
 NYU reports its emissions to Second Nature.

 New York City Carbon Challenge: Also in 2007, NYU committed to achieving a 30% reduction in building-related emissions by 2017.
 After meeting that goal in 2012, NYU increased its target to a 50% reduction by 2025.
 This goal is tracked and reported to the NYC Mayor’s Office of Sustainability.